 If you want to pretend an hand amputation, you can try to get an cosmitical glove (about 100 euro for an glove in exelent state on the Internet or maybe an amputee who received a spare glove that he doesn't use).

+You can put this on like an normal glove, but it looks like you have a real prosthetic hand.
 Because it is made of stiff PVC material, you first make it warm with wather, so you can put it easy on, when it comes back to it's normal temperature, it gets more stifness and there you have your 'part-time' prosthesis.

 I did it often before I finaly succeed and get my disired amputation (lbe)